Family Owned & Operated Since 2015

 Stroke

-Strokes are another significant cause of death during sleep.
-Around 25% of strokes occur at night.
-High blood pressure and hypertension are major risk factors.
-People with obstructive sleep apnea (OSA) are particularly vulnerable.
-OSA affects oxygen levels in the brain, increasing the likelihood of a stroke.
+Strokes represent another significant hazard during sleep.
+Alarmingly, 25% of strokes transpire at night, primarily linked to high blood pressure and other cardiovascular disorders.
+Those suffering from obstructive sleep apnea (OSA) are particularly vulnerable, as OSA disrupts oxygen supply to the brain, increasing the likelihood of a stroke.

 Sleep Apnea

-Obstructive Sleep Apnea (OSA) is a sleep disorder that can lead to fatal complications.
-The Cleveland Clinic notes that OSA can cause abnormal heart rhythms and stress the heart.
-This increases the risk of heart failure and stroke.
-If you suspect you have OSA, consult a healthcare provider for a diagnosis and treatment plan.
+Obstructive Sleep Apnea (OSA) is a critical sleep disorder that can lead to life-threatening complications.
+Research shows that OSA can instigate abnormal heart rhythms, stressing the heart and heightening the risk of heart failure and strokes.
+If you suspect you suffer from OSA, pursuing a professional diagnosis and treatment plan is crucial.

 Carbon Monoxide Poisoning